Greg Oden: College career

 On June 29, 2005, Oden and Lawrence North teammate Mike Conley Jr. announced that they would be attending Ohio State University starting with the 2006–07 season.

-Oden had surgery on his right wrist on June 16, 2006, in Indianapolis to repair a ligament injury that occurred late in his senior high school season.
-As a result, he sat on the Ohio State bench during the beginning of the 2006–07 season, during which the Buckeyes were ranked as high as #1 before losing to North Carolina.
+On June 16, 2006, Oden had surgery on his right wrist in Indianapolis to repair a ligament injury that occurred late in his senior high school season.
+As a result, Oden sat on the Ohio State bench during the beginning of the 2006–07 season, during which the Buckeyes were ranked as high as #1 before losing to North Carolina.
 He made his college debut on December 2, 2006, against Valparaiso, coming off the bench.
-He finished the game with 14 points, 10 rebounds, and 5 blocks.
+Oden finished the game with 14 points, 10 rebounds, and five blocks.
 In December of that year, Steve Kerr described him as a "once-in-a-decade player".

 The Big Ten honored Oden as Player of the Week, along with Wisconsin's Alando Tucker, on January 29, 2007.
 In the previous week, he had averaged 18 points and 11.5 rebounds.
 On March 6, 2007, Oden was named First Team All-Big Ten as well being voted the conference's Defensive Player of the Year.
+Going into the NCAA Tournament, Ohio State was viewed as heavy favorites due mostly to the efforts of Oden viewed as a consensus top player along with Kevin Durant.
 Oden fouled out for the first time in his college career against Xavier in the second round of the NCAA Tournament, and was bothered by foul trouble throughout the tournament.
 In the Sweet Sixteen, Oden blocked a potential game-winning shot in the final seconds against Tennessee to preserve an 85–84 victory and went on to lead Ohio State past Memphis and Georgetown to advance to the 2007 National Championship.
-In the title game, Oden scored 25 points and had 12 rebounds and 4 blocked shots in a losing effort against the Florida Gators.
+In the title game, Oden scored 25 points and had 12 rebounds and four blocked shots in a losing effort against the Florida Gators.

-Oden, alongside Kevin Durant, Arron Afflalo, Alando Tucker and Acie Law were named to the Associated Press All-American Team.
+Oden, alongside Kevin Durant, Arron Afflalo, Alando Tucker, and Acie Law were named to the Associated Press All-American Team.
 Oden and Durant were the first freshmen voted to the All-American First Team since 1990, and the third and fourth overall.
 Throughout his high school and college career, Oden never lost a home game.